Guidelines for Hanson’s Continuity of Education Plan

 - Hanson-specific implications

-Transitioning Back to Campus: Fall 2021 Semester (September-December)
+Transitioning Back to Campus: Winter 2023 Semester (September-December)

 Retain online model of programs delivery.
 Resume partial on-campus activity (student supports, student life, other office functions) with further reduction in controls